aznamingtool/AzureNamingTool/README.md

 - On the **<>Code** tab, select the **<>Code** button and select **Download ZIP**

-- Extract the zipped files to your loal machine
+- Extract the zipped files to your local machine

 - Change directory to the project folder

   **NOTE**
-  - Ensure you can see the project files and are not in the parent folder)
+  - Ensure you can see the project files and are not in the parent folder

 - Open a **Command Prompt** and change directory to the current project folder